Top 12 secure file-sharing tools for accountants

 • Set access rights to “viewer”, “editor”, or “commenter”

 Google Drive also has plenty of great integration options, allowing it to connect to your accounting tech stack.
-That said, it’s not a perfect tool — as you’d expect from a free service.
-Several key features are missing, such as simple ways to password-protect files or send expiring links.
+That said, there’s no simple way to password-protect files or send expiring links.

 Google Drive is completely free.
 All you need is a Google account to get started.
-If you need extra file storage and more advanced features, you can upgrade to Google One, which offers a range of different pricing plans.
+If you need extra file storage and more advanced features, you can upgrade to Google One.

 👍 Pros 👎 Cons